-Goose bumps (Goosebumps) or medical term “Cutis anserine” is a physiological process of human body in response to cold (hypothermia) or strong emotions which causes involuntary erection of hairs.
+Goosebumps (medical term “Cutis anserine“) is a physiological process of the human body in response to cold (hypothermia) or strong emotions which causes involuntary erection of hairs.

 Origin of word

 The word “Goosebumps” originates from the goose protrusions on goose skin after a feather had been plucked from it.
-Human skin is just like that goose who faced the feather plucking, and hence the term “Goose bumps” for the humans too.
+Human skin is just like that goose who faced the feather plucking, and hence the term for humans too.

-An important point to add is that Goose bumps can occur only in mammals, since other animals do not have hair.
+An important point to add is that Goose bumps can occur only in mammals since other animals do not have hair.
 The term “goose bumps” is therefore misleading: the bumps on the skin of a plucked goose technically do not qualify as piloerection.
 Birds do however have a similar reflex of raising their feathers in order to keep warm.

-In response to the stimuli explained in the section Causes of Goose bumps, the basics of piloerection can be better understood by the following:
+In response to the stimuli explained in the section Causes of Goosebumps, the basics of piloerection can be better understood by the following:

 In humans, goose bumps are strongest on the forearms, but also occur on the legs, back, and other areas of the skin that have hair.
 In some people, they even occur in the face or on the head.